Please note that rules also run during the token refresh flow.

 A Rule is a function with the following arguments:

 user: the user object as it comes from the identity provider.
-Check out the User Object in Rules page for a list of the available user properties.
+See User Object in Rules for a list of the available user properties.
+(However, if you execute the rule in the context of a call made to the delegation endpoint, the

 context: an object containing contextual information of the current authentication transaction, such as the user's IP address, application, or location.
 Check out the Context Object in Rules page for a list of the available context properties.